 Help, I’m Getting Sued After My Bankruptcy

-It’s not a regularity here in the St. Charles County area, but it does happen.
+It’s not a regularity, but it does happen.
 Sometimes, a creditor files a lawsuit on debt that was discharged in your Chapter 7 Bankruptcy.
-In most instances, this isn’t suppose to happen!
+In most instances, this isn’t supposed to happen!
 You’re not supposed to be sued after bankruptcy on discharged debt!

 Can I Still Be Sued After Bankruptcy?

 NO!
-Unless one of the few exceptions applies, the law states clearly that a discharge in bankruptcy operates as an injunction against the commencement or continuation of an action, the employment of process, or an act, to collect, recover or offset any such debt as a personal liability of the debtor, whether or not discharge of such debt is waived.
+Unless one of the few exceptions that apply, the law clearly states that a discharge in bankruptcy operates as an injunction against the commencement or continuation of an action, the employment of process, or an act, to collect, recover or offset any such debt as a personal liability of the debtor, whether or not discharge of such debt is waived.
 This language can specifically be found in 11 U.S.C.
 524(2).

 What does this Mean?

-It means that once you receive a discharge in Bankruptcy, that discharge is final unless you execute and file a valid reaffirmation agreement.
+It means that once you receive a discharge in Bankruptcy, that discharge is final unless you execute and file a valid reaffirmation agreement prior to the Order of Discharge.
 It also means the debt is dead, gone, kaput, deceased, over, and NO, you cannot now be sued on it unless one of the few exceptions applies, which they rarely do, and you’d know about it.

 How can this happen?